Vodafone 5G GigaCube: Unlimited 5G For… £50!?

-Vodafone has unveiled its Vodafone 5G GigaCube, a home internet hubs that’ll bring unlimited 5G to up 64 devices in your house…
+Vodafone has unveiled its Vodafone 5G GigaCube, a home internet hub that’ll bring unlimited 5G to up 64 devices in your house.
+And it’s designed to replace your existing broadband (and cost less)…

 The Vodafone 5G GigaCube has a range of 90meters, ideal for most UK homes, and for totally unlimited 5G data, it’ll only set you back £50 a month.
 Don’t need unlimited data?
 No problem, Vodafone’s got you covered there as well – here’s a breakdown of the pricing.